The Shoah Victims' Names Recovery Project

 Brother and sister see in the New Year together, thanks to the Names Database

-After a lifetime of believing that most of her immediate family had perished in the Holocaust, 75-year-old Hilda Shlick (née Glasberg) was reunited with her brother Simon Glasberg on the eve of Rosh Hashanah.
+After a lifetime of believing that most of her immediate family had perished in the Holocaust, 75-year-old Hilda Shlick (née Glasberg) was reunited with her brother Simon Glasberg in 2006 on the eve of Rosh Hashanah.
 The drama of the survivors ’ heartfelt reunion began to unfold after Hilda’s grandchildren searched Yad Vashem’s Central Database of Shoah Victims Names’ in an effort to piece together the puzzle of their family’s fate.

 When they entered the name Hilda Glasberg, Benny and David were amazed to discover that somebody named Karol Weiner had submitted a Page of Testimony in her name, claiming to be her older brother.
 After exhaustive searches, they tracked down Karol’s son, Dr. Eric Weiner, who told them that his father had passed away in 1999, the year he submitted the Page of Testimony.
 More shocking to learn was Hilda’s parents and four brothers had in fact survived the Holocaust.